IrfanSayeed/Election_Analysis/README.md

 ### Recommendation 1

--Currently the script is very long, difficult to read and has a multitude of variables to track within several For and If statments propose consolidating candidate specifc and county specific variables.
+- Currently the script is very long, difficult to read and has a multitude of variables to track within several For and If statments propose consolidating candidate specifc and county specific variables.
--Example: rather than tracking "winning candidate" and "winning county separately", combine to track "winning_candidate_county".
+- Example: rather than tracking "winning candidate" and "winning county separately", combine to track "winning_candidate_county".
--This will result a lower level index, which will reduce the multiple variable names, but reduce the number of for and if statements currently in the script. simply some of the calculations, ie. the use of the total vote count for all the percentages for candidate and counties
+- This will result a lower level index, which will reduce the multiple variable names, but reduce the number of for and if statements currently in the script.
+It will simplify some of the calculations, ie. the use of the total vote count for all the percentages for candidate and counties

 ### Recommendation 2